 Let’s see how it goes:

-This is where Dynamic Tracking enters the game: instead of using your first selection as reference, the algorithm will update the target object at each frame, so to better capture its changes in shape, perspective and illumination.
-This comes at the cost of a higher computational effort (read: slower processing), and sometimes causes the stabilized object to move slightly (nothing, when compared to the “epic fail” caused by a tracking failure).
+This is where Dynamic Tracking enters the game.
+Instead of using your first selection as reference, the algorithm will update the target object at each frame, so to better capture its changes in shape, perspective and illumination.
+This comes at the cost of a higher computational effort (read: slower processing).
+Sometimes it causes the stabilized object to move slightly (nothing, when compared to the “epic fail” caused by a tracking failure).

 At this point, you may be asking: “Why not always use the Dynamic Tracking, then?”